sco0ter/babbler/xmpp-documentation/src/site/markdown/im.md

 ## Listening for Inbound Messages

-Listening for messages is done by adding a message listener to the session.
+Listening for messages is done by adding a message listener.

 ```java
 xmppSession.addInboundMessageListener(e -> {